 A dirty air conditioning filter can restrict the air flow to your home.
 This means that it will work harder to pump cool air through your home, resulting in a higher electric bill.
 Plus, dirt and debris can obstruct the airflow.

 Replace the dirty and clogged filter with a clean one during the summer months.
 This will reduce your energy consumption from 5 to 15 percent.

 Take Advantage Of The Off-Peak Time Summer Utility Rates

 To avoid peak usage times, plan your usage of dryers, washers, dishwashers, and other electronic devices, before 11 in the morning and after 7 at night.
-Anytime between 11 am and 7 pm most likely have higher rates.
-In fact, according to Energy Upgrade California, most utility companies raise the electricity and gas rates during the hottest times of the day.
+Anytime between 11 am and 7 pm could be likely to have higher rates depending on your state.